mdc-git/ddev-nextjs/README.md

 # ddev-nextjs

-Run nextjs in dev mode behind nginx ssl proxy.
+## Run nextjs in dev mode behind nginx ssl proxy.

+## What does it do?

+1. Overwrite `.ddev/nginx_full/nginx-site.conf` to proxy requests to http://localhost:3000.
+2. Install a `.ddev/docker-compose.network.yaml` to add additional known hosts in the network

 ## Sample Usage: